Overview

 Beaches & Coastal Walks

-- Traught Beach (≈ 3 km south of the village) is a Blue Flag‑standard sandy stretch.
+- Traught Beach (approximately 3 km south of the village) is a Blue Flag-standard sandy stretch.
 It regained its Blue Flag status for the 2024 season after a brief loss in 2021.
-During the summer months (June‑August) a lifeguard patrol is on duty, and the beach offers a large car park, modern toilets, picnic tables and a bird‑hide that attracts waterfowl, seals and occasional dolphins.
-The beach is popular with photographers – Irish Central highlighted its vivid sunsets in 2016 – and dogs are allowed off‑lead outside the official Blue Flag season (typically after 1 September), but must be kept on a lead during the summer.
+During summer months (June–August), lifeguards patrol the water, and facilities include a large car park, modern toilets, picnic tables, and a bird-hide that frequently attracts waterfowl, seals, and occasional dolphins.
+Dogs are welcome off-lead outside the official Blue Flag season (typically after 1 September) but must be kept on a lead during summer.

-- The Kinvara Bay promenade provides a gentle walk from the pier to the castle, with opportunities to watch local hooker fishing boats and soak up sea‑air views of the Burren hills.
+- The Kinvara Bay promenade provides a gentle, level walk from the pier to the castle.
+It’s a popular route for watching local hooker fishing boats and taking in views of the Burren hills across the water.

 Food & Drink